nullbio/cloudbrain/README.md

 * Strengthened words can be linked to form syntactically accurate sentences similar to a neural network.
 * Words may be able to link to other words in some fashion to notice association trends.
 * Display a "sentiment" indicator that shows a scale of sentiment from positive to negative based off word types.
 May not work appropriately unless sources can be analyzed contextually.
+* Create snapshots of the cloud at certain time periods (daily for example) so patterns can be trended and analyzed over long periods.